msurguy/SquiggleCam/README.md

 [![Video of SquiggleCam in use](https://raw.githubusercontent.com/msurguy/SquiggleCam/master/examples/botomazov.jpg)](https://www.youtube.com/watch?v=abBnMcs58ds)

-I'll update the code soon in order to be able to upload images as well as take webcam pictures.

 # Installation and running

 Clone or download this repo, then run this command to get all dependencies installed locally: